snikket-im/snikket-server/docs/features/circles.md

 Every Snikket instance is created with a default circle.
 The circle's name defaults to the domain name of the instance.

-## Circle group chats

-Every circle has a group chat automatically created and managed by Snikket.
-This provides a shared space where members of a circle can exchanged messages and files with each other.

-Note that membership of this group chat is linked directly to circle membership, therefore it is not possible to directly manage the members or invite new users to the chat via the app.
-This restriction only applies to the automatic group chat created by Snikket.
-You can use the app to create and manage as many additional group chats as you need.

 ## Contact list synchronization

 Snikket will automatically synchronize the circle members' contact lists, so that every member can find every other member in their Snikket contacts for direct one-to-one messaging.

+## Circle chats

+Sometimes you may want to create a group chat in which everyone in the circle should be included.
+Snikket allows you to create *circle chats* for this.
+These chats provide shared spaces where members of a circle can easily exchange messages and files with each other.

+Circle chats can be created in the web portal, and you can choose a name for each one.
+Snikket will automatically keep the membership of each chat in sync with the circle's member list.

+If you need group chats where you manage the members manually, you can always create these normally in the Snikket app.
+You cannot create or manage *circle chats* within the app.